Pelosi, Schumer congratulate Biden in ‘happy’ phone call

-House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer congratulated presumptive President-elect Joe Biden in a phone call on Saturday afternoon described by aides as “happy.”
+House Speaker Nancy Pelosi and Senate Minority Leader Charles E. Schumer congratulated presumptive President-elect Joseph R. Biden in a phone call Saturday afternoon described by aides as “happy.”

-“Senator Schumer and Speaker Pelosi look forward to working with the Biden-Harris Administration to achieve great things for the American people,” a Democratic aide said.
+“Sen. Schumer and Speaker Pelosi look forward to working with the Biden-Harris administration to achieve great things for the American people,” a Democratic aide said.

 Mrs. Pelosi, California Democrat, tweeted, “We kept the republic!
 Congratulations to Joe Biden on his victory for the soul of our country.
 Congratulations to Kamala Harris for making history.
 It’s a time to heal and a time to grow together.
 E Pluribus Unum.”